vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/pAncharAtrAgamaH/vAmanakRta-saMvit-prakAshaH/mark_intro.md

    find Visnu who is represented as the supreme soul (paramātman),

-   but even though he is characterised as the 'cause of creation, persistence and destruction'2 the universe is Visnu's Māyā which is unreal.3 Clearly, there is a palpable contradiction here but even so, Adisesa remains true to his Vaiṣṇava creed and so refuses to take recourse to Advaita Vedanta's solution to this problem by making a distinction between the pure absolute - Brahman - which is etemally just as it is, unrelated to diversity in any way except as the reality behind an illusion, and the personal God - Iśvara -Who creates, sustains and destroys all things that, like the world he seemingly creates, is real only to the extent that he is the Brahman that appears to be him.
+   but even though he is characterised as the 'cause of creation, persistence and destruction'2 the universe is Visnu's Māyā which is unreal.3 Clearly, there is a palpable contradiction here but even so, Adisesa remains true to his Vaiṣṇava creed and so refuses to take recourse to Advaita Vedānta's solution to this problem by making a distinction between the pure absolute - Brahman - which is etemally just as it is, unrelated to diversity in any way except as the reality behind an illusion, and the personal God - Iśvara -Who creates, sustains and destroys all things that, like the world he seemingly creates, is real only to the extent that he is the Brahman that appears to be him.
 Thus Adiścṣa makes free use of the entire gamout of standard analogies to explain in what sense Visnu's Māyā is just an unreal illusion: it is like the water in a mirage (mrgatrsnikā), the silver seen in nacre, the snake in the rope, the two moons mistakenly perceived by someone with an eye discase.4 The specific character of individual things that appear to exist in the illusory world of Maya is similarly explained by taking recourse to the standard Advaita notion of limiting adjuncts (upadhi) produced by ignorance.
 The analogy is also the well known Advaita one of the sun that shines reflected in different pools of water-just so the Supreme Self appears diversified in the things of the world, established as it is in all the limiting

    वेदान्तशास्त्रमखिलं विलोक्य शेषस्तु जगदाधारः । आर्यापञ्चाशीत्या बबन्ध परमार्थसारमिदम्